MicPie/fastai-pytorch-course-vienna-v2/README.md

 * [Fast.ai MOOC Material](https://course.fast.ai/part2) (this should be your first address if you are searching for something)
 * [Fast.ai MOOC - Part 2 Notebooks](https://github.com/fastai/course-v3/tree/master/nbs/dl2)
 * [Fastai docs](https://docs.fast.ai) (this should be your second address if you are searching for something)
+* [fastai v2 dev repo](https://github.com/fastai/fastai_dev) (We will have a look at the notebooks used for the development of fastai v2 to see how the different parts end up in the library.)
 * [fast.ai forum](https://forums.fast.ai) (this should be your third address if you are searching for something)
   * [Study group in Austria thread on the Fast.ai forum](https://forums.fast.ai/t/study-group-in-austria/26119)